KiddLab/insertion-genotype/README.md

 improvement for genotyping large insertions (full length LINE or ERV proviruses) as some reads may map entirely within the element and not having any anchoring information unique to that region.

 ## Update May 2019:
-Added new module to genotype using only split reads that cross breakpoint/TSD region Just takes one end when there is sequence deleted also from the empty allele
+Added new module to genotype using only split reads that cross breakpoint/TSD region.
+Just takes one end when there is sequence deleted also from the empty allele

+Step one:
+python2 setup-for-splitread.py

+requires that the program age be in the path, use a recent version of bwa, such as 0.7.15 or newer.
+This step is only required to be run once.

+Step two:
+python process-sample-remap-splitread.py

+Ran with proper files for each sample.
+Uses extracted reads from previous run